Reader-submitted graffiti & street art photos showcase a cacophony of color

 See more of Michael’s work here.
 Michael Pancier

-When graffiti first emerged, artists worked in the dead of night to avoid the authorities.
+When graffiti first emerged, artists worked in the dead of to avoid the authorities.
 While still true in some cases, there’s more freedom now—including opportunities for street and graffiti artists to be commissioned for works.
 Here, Michael Pancier shows the creator revealed but still mysterious.

 It’s lunchtime